hashicorp/consul/plugin/cache/README.md

   which defaults to `10%`.
 Values should be in the range `[10%, 90%]`.
 Note the percent sign is mandatory. **PERCENTAGE** is treated as an `int`.

-The minimum TTL allowed on resource records is 5 seconds.

 ## Metrics

 If monitoring is enabled (via the *prometheus* directive) then the following metrics are exported: